Skip to content

 Resources

 A review is carried out annually of the resources required to carry out feed work when producing the Service Plan.
-Taken into consideration are the results of the annual desktop modelling exercise, unsatisfactory sample results, intelligence from our own database systems and officers, and complaints and trader advice requests received.
+Taken into consideration are the results of the annual desktop modelling exercise, unsatisfactory sample results, intelligence from our own database systems and complaints and trader advice requests received.

 Note that there are no dedicated feed officers within the Service i.e. solely employed to carry out Feed work.
-This area of work is part of their overall work, which covers the full remit of Trading Standards functions.
+This area of work is part of their overall role which covers the full remit of Trading Standards functions.

 The inspection programme will be predominately externally funded by the FSA/NTS money received via TSSW at around £100,000.

 In previous years we have claimed additional funds for follow-up enforcement work to bring businesses into compliance and for sampling at Teignmouth and Plymouth Ports.
-We will look to utilise this again in 2022/23.
+We will look to utilise this again in 2023/24.

 Quality assessment